 Lastly, even though the sources mentioned above have been around the internet for a while and other publishers have successfully used them, you still need to be vigilant.

 Ad fraud and invalid traffic aren’t something that’s going away anytime soon.
 Fraudulent actors are always finding ways to game the system.
 The fact remains that your site will always be at risk in some way or the other unless you take preemptive measures to protect it.

-That’s why we believe that Traffic Cop, our invalid traffic tool, is more relevant now than ever.
+That’s why we believe that Traffic Cop, our invalid traffic-blocking tool, is more relevant now than ever.
 The tool detects and protects your ad accounts from invalid traffic.
 Traffic Cop detects invalid traffic and then prevents it from clicking on your ads using machine learning and fingerprinting algorithms.

 By all means, remember to vet traffic sources and use quality sources, as mentioned above.
 However, if you want to purchase AdSense safe traffic and not wonder if the traffic is safe, use Traffic Cop for peace of mind and ultimate control.

 Let ad revenue clawbacks and potential ad account bans be a thing of the past.
 Sign up for Traffic Cop today!

 Meet Aleesha Jacob, a seasoned B2B Content and SEO Manager with over 7 years of experience in crafting data-driven content that fuels conversions for SAAS businesses.
 Having worked with ad tech companies and clients like BMW and Heineken, Aleesha brings a wealth of expertise.
 With her unmatched skills in creating compelling content, she helps businesses of all sizes drive more leads, increase revenue and grow their online presence.

 Here’s the course that 300+ pubs used to scale their ad revenue.